hypcn/axe/README.md

 A simple tool for logging.
 (Ha ha.)

-Includes multiple built-in log sinks, with a simple API for adding arbitray log handers
+Includes multiple built-in log sinks, with a simple API for adding arbitrary log handers

 - Console
 - File